 Aside from having thousands of interesting plant and tree species, these gardens are nice for taking a stroll or snapping photos, usually featuring their own ponds or waterfalls.

-Arguably the best botanical garden in Oahu is Ho’omaluhia, which has free walking paths that wrap around a koi pond, and stunning green mountain backdrops that are fit for Jurassic Park.
+Arguably the best botanical garden in Oahu is Ho’omaluhia, which has walking paths that wrap around a koi pond, and stunning green mountain backdrops that are fit for Jurassic Park.
+It’s one of our favorite free activities in Oahu.

-Two other great ones to check out are the Lyon Arboretum (right outside Manoa Falls) and the Waimea Valley on the north shore, which also has a nice waterfall of its own.
+- Waimea Valley — A beautiful jungle valley on the north shore, and it also has a nice waterfall of its own.

-You can’t leave Oahu without trying shave ice, the iconic frozen treat of Hawaii.
+You can’t leave Oahu island without trying shave ice, the iconic frozen treat of Hawaii.

 They have dozens of fun flavors like bubblegum, guava, lemon, and passion fruit, plus add-ons like ice cream, Azuki beans, and Mochi (Japanese rice balls).